 - As a matter of curiosity, the Youtube office and studios are at Chelsea Market.
 Content creators with a certain number of subscribers can use the studios.
 There are also courses, events, and workshops.

 Starbucks Reserve – under normal circumstances, I would tell you not to waste so much time at Starbucks here in New York.
 I think it is not news that there are hundreds of locations in the city, right?
 But if you’re passionate about coffee, you’ll want to stop by at Starbucks Reserve, which is in the area.
 Starbucks Reserve units are very different from conventional cafes – and this unit in New York is the fourth of six Starbucks Reserve locations planned around the world.
-The place is huge with bars for coffees, cocktails, and pastries.
-In addition, there are various products for people who love coffee, such as French Press, mugs, and strainers.
+The place is huge, featuring coffees and cocktails bar and pastries.
+In addition, there are lots of products for people who love coffee, such as French Press, mugs, and strainers.

 Samsung 837 – it’s not a store.
 Samsung 837, as it is called, is classified as a “digital playground.”
 There, you can experience all of the latest brand launches, hold meetings at the desks, having coffee with the famous Smorgasburg curator and even enjoy some music while one of the resident DJs commands the live playlist.
 The most incredible?
 There is no product for sale.
 That’s not the point.
 Don’t expect a boring salesman walking around you asking if you need help at any time.
 Samsung wants – and hopes – that those who visit get to know and experience the brand a little more.
 They also promote some events.